waitinfuture/emapreduce/intl.en-US/User Guide/Component authorization/HBase authorization.md

         **Note:**

-        -   The authorization methods for users or groups are the same.
-A prefix @ needs to be added for group.
+        -   The authorization methods for users and groups are the same.
+The prefix @ needs to be added for groups.

             ```
             grant 'test','R','tbl1'   #grant the read permission of the table tb11 to the user test.
               grant '@test','R','tbl1'   #grant the read permission of the table tb11 to the user group test.
             ```

-        -   A prefix @ needs to be added for namespace.
+        -   The prefix @ needs to be added for namespace.

             ```
             grant 'test 'C','@ns_1'  #grant the create permission of the namespace @ns_1 to the user test.